MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ### Example 2: Delete some of the document files in a folder

-This command deletes from the current folder all files that have a ".doc" file name extension and a name that does not include 1.
+This command deletes from the current folder all files that have a `.doc` file name extension and a name that does not include 1.
 It uses the wildcard character ('*') to specify the contents of the current folder.
 It uses the **Include** and **Exclude** parameters to specify the files to delete.